- Financial Controls Policy

 - provide information for use by medical practitioners in countries where health services are underdeveloped

-- increase public awareness and provide education to prevent brain injuries – to include health awareness and mental wellness
+- increase public awareness and provide education to prevent brain injuries – including health awareness and mental wellness

 We focus on: